 Rayleigh then describes what we nowadays call a kind of dynamic soaring.
 He says that

-This appears to be the roller-coaster effect where, if you have excess airspeed, you can zoom into a climb and gain height.
-This is true up to a point and has been repeated often since then.
+He is assuming that kinetic energy is proportional to airspeed so that, if you have excess airspeed, you can zoom into a climb and gain height just like on a roller-coaster.
+This is true up to a point.
 However, if the air mass within which you are flying is moving downwards fast enough, you may not gain any height at all.
-Also increased velocity relative to the air means increased drag requiring a steeper angle of descent to overcome the drag.
+Also increased velocity relative to the air means increased drag, requiring a steeper angle of descent to overcome the drag.
 In reality, the energy available to a glider is height.
 The glider loses height at constant airspeed and the drag losses are directly equivalent to the height lost.

 The Rayleigh cycle involves the bird gliding downwind and descending through a horizontal shear layer where the wind speed reduces,

 No, loss of height does not necessarily involve a gain of airspeed.
-Airspeed is maintained because aerodynamic drag is balanced by a component of weight and drag losses are equivalent to height lost
+Airspeed is maintained because aerodynamic drag is balanced by a component of weight.
+Drag losses are equivalent to height lost

 This cycle is then repeated by circling to explain Peel’s observation.
 The problem with this is that if actual speed (ground speed) is preserved and the speed of the wind in each layer is constant, then, when descending through the shear layer, there is no acceleration and kinetic energy is unchanged.
 There is no gain of energy, only an increase in airspeed.
 The only way to sustain the increased airspeed and consequently greater drag is to dive more steeply and use up potential energy more quickly Wheeling around will result in further loss of actual speed or height.